Jyeshtharaj Joshi: Biography

 Joshi was born on 28 May 1949, in Masur, Satara district, in the Indian state of Maharashtra, as the son of Bhalachandra (Kaka) Joshi.
-He passed BE in chemical engineering in 1971 and ME in 1972 from the University Department of Chemical Technology (UDCT), Mumbai after which he started his research, under the guidance of renowmed chemical engineer, Man Mohan Sharma.
+He passed BE in chemical engineering in 1971 and ME in 1972 from the University Department of Chemical Technology (UDCT), Mumbai after which he started his research, under the guidance of renowned chemical engineer, Man Mohan Sharma.
 In 1977, he was awarded the PhD.

 Joshi lives in Mumbai and is married to Rujuta and the couple has a son, Aniruddha, who is PhD in Computer Science and Engineering from the Indian Institute of Technology, Mumbai.

+He's known to be an excellent teacher and remains in touch with most of his students at a personal and professional level.

 Career

 Joshi started his career, in 1972, as joining the faculty of the erstwhile University Department of Chemical Technology (UDCT), now known as Institute of Chemical Technology, Mumbai.
 During 1999 to 2000, as the director of ICT, he organised around 200 science workshops.
-He was also successful in upgrading the Institute to the status of a deemed university and increases fundraising for the Institute research by way of donations, research contracts and project consultancies.
+He was also successful in upgrading the institute to the status of a deemed university and increases fundraising for the Institute research by way of donations, research contracts and project consultancies.
 Joshi worked there for the most part of his career, in various positions and retired as its Director in 2009.

 After that he joined as a Homi Bhabha Chair Professor in Homi Bhabha National Institute, Department of Atomic Energy, Mumbai.
 Presently, he is working as emeritus professor in Department of Atomic Energy, Mumbai.
+Also he is the current Chancellor of the Institute of Chemical Technology Mumbai.

 Positions held

-Apart from the academic positions, Joshi has worked on the editorial or advisory board of many known and peer reviewed scientific journals.
+Apart from the academic positions, Joshi has worked on the editorial or advisory board of many known and peer-reviewed scientific journals.